 He is the winner of 10 Emmy Awards, two George Foster Peabody Awards and two Alfred I. duPont-Columbia University Awards.
 Under Morrison's leadership, "CBS Sunday Morning" has earned three Daytime Emmy Awards for Outstanding Morning Program.

-Before joining "Sunday Morning," he served as executive producer of CBS News Productions (1998-99), where he produced, among other projects, the critically acclaimed 13-part "Century of Country" series on the history of country music for The Nashville Network.
+Before joining "CBS Sunday Morning" in 1999, he served as executive producer of CBS News Productions, where he produced, among other projects, the critically acclaimed 13-part "Century of Country" series on the history of country music for The Nashville Network.

 Morrison was born in Cleveland and was graduated from Ohio State University with a B.A. in English and from Northwestern University with a master's degree in journalism.
-He lives in New York.